Halloween Deviled Eggs

-I’m proud of that, because I put a lot of work into that platter of Halloween snacks (and also my Halloween bark)!
+I’m proud of that, because I put a lot of work into that platter of Halloween snacks (and also my Halloween bark and Halloween cake pops)!
 My favorite item on that board was probably the cute little pumpkin deviled eggs.

 Today, I’m back with those again, along with three more Halloween deviled egg recipes.